-In the United States, women working full-time make 78 cents for every dollar made by their male coworkers.
+In the United States, white women working full-time make 81 cents for every dollar made by their male coworkers.
 Women of color fare even worse.
-African-American women earn 64 cents and Latina women earn just 54 cents.
+African-American women earn 62 cents and Latina women earn just 54 cents.
 Ohio ranks 37th in the nation when it comes to wage equality between men and women.
 In 2020, this is unacceptable.

 The United States is the only industrialized country that does not offer paid family leave.
 Paid time off for new parents or those caring for sick loved ones benefits families, children, and the economy.
 This is why Tim cosponsored the Federal Employees Paid Parental Leave Act, which requires federal employees to receive 6 to 12 weeks of paid leave.

 Ohio ranks 41st in the nation for infant mortality.
 We need to help our smallest citizens survive the first year of life.
 That’s why Tim introduced the Healthy Start Reauthorization Act to support community-based approaches to improving birth outcomes and maternal health.
 Tim knows that when we support women and families, we strengthen the entire nation.

 - Tim cosponsored both the Paycheck Fairness Act and the Fair Pay Act of 2019, which close loopholes in the Equal Pay Act and prohibit wage discrimination, respectively.

 - Tim cosponsored the the Federal Employees Paid Parental Leave Act, which requires federal employees to receive paid leave for 6 to 12 weeks.